indyplanets/appcenter-documentation/user-guide/sharing-results.md

 You can share all results, specific results, or make all results private.
-By default, job results are shared.
+By default, job results are public and available to all users who have access to he app.

 ## Making All Results Private and Available to only You